chenkennt/openpublish/open_publish_design.md

 The most basic notification functionality we will provide is publish status API.
 User can use the last commit hash to call publish status API to get the pulbish status (succeeded, failed, processing) and publish report.

-We can also consider to support query publish status using the following crtiteria:
+We can also consider to support query publish status using the following criteria:
 1. Branch
 2. Tag
 3. GIT Revision range (01234567..89abcdef)